CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 ## Further Work
 - **More sales data**:</p>
-The dataset covers the period from May 2014 to May 2015.
-To reach a more accurate conclusion, it is essential to obtain data that is both more recent and spans a longer period.</P>
+The dataset spans from May 2014 to May 2015, a period that concluded over 8 years ago.
+To foster more accurate and timely insights, it is vital to acquire more recent data that also covers a broader time frame.</P>
 - **Temporal Analysis**:</p>
 Conduct a temporal analysis to understand how house prices have evolved over time and identify any seasonal trends or patterns.</P>
 - **Interactive Dashboard**: </p>